 If enough people repeat a myth, it becomes a fact.
 This adage is true, especially in saving and investing, where a lack of solid personal finance resources has led to many misconceptions.

-These misconceptions have a reputation of crippling wealth creation en masse.
+These misconceptions have a reputation for crippling wealth creation en masse.
 Not anymore – we’re going to debunk 10 of these misconceptions, myths, and untruths about savings and investments.

 Myth #1: Saving = Investing